prometheus/prometheus/docs/configuration/configuration.md

 username: <string>
 password: <secret>

-# A list of formulas used to install exporters
+# A list of formulas used to install exporters.
-[ formulas:
+[ exporter_formulas:
   [ - <string> | default = "prometheus-exporters" ] ]

+# The string by which Uyuni formulas are joined into the formulas label.
+[ formulas_separator: <string> | default = , ]

 # Refresh interval to re-read the managed targets list.
 [ refresh_interval: <duration> | default = 60s ]
 ```

-The formula should implement the expected contract.
-In particular, it should
+The formulas in `exporter_formulas` list should implement the expected contract.
-contain the field `exporters` with the list of exporter configurations.
+In particular, they should contain the field `exporters` with the list of exporter
+configurations.
 See [the uyuni-pillar.example file](/documentation/examples/uyuni-pillar)
-for complete structure of possible configuration items.
+for complete structure of possible exporter configuration items.

 See [the Prometheus uyuni-sd configuration file](/documentation/examples/prometheus-uyuni.yml)
 for a practical example on how to set up Uyuni Prometheus configuration.